cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Continue with cts feedback and printing to brachIOplexus
     - I don't think i can get cts feedback
 - Meeting with Riley / Quinn
+    - Met with Ewen and walked through how to setup the vive puck
+    - It is possible to connect the bento arm to the puck but will require intensive calibration
+        - ideally a programatic way to calibrate per person would be nice

 *Rory's Game Task*
 - Place cube on cup